solobits/solobits.github.io/about.md

   FullStack | Mobile App | Flutter | Lumen | Contributer | Learner
 </p>

-The name’s John… Nelson John. 😎
+Code Passionate, Architecture Obsessed, S.O.L.I.D. believer, Contributor, Software Developer working with #flutter and #lumen.

 The Dev community has given a lot and this website is me trying to give back and contribute to the community.

-I am passionate about programming.
 Self-taught I started programming at the age of 10 using Visual Basic.
 Writing readable and maintainable code is what I pride myself on.
 Mobile App Development on Android and iOS is what my main interest is.

 I do like messing around a bit in some other languages mainly PHP as that is what I started my career on.
 I use Lumen by Laravel which is a micro-framework for PHP for building my APIs.
 I worked on C# for a while building Desktop apps for Windows and Mobile apps using Xamarin but have shifted to Flutter now.
 Improving my code, productivity and exploring new tools is what I am obsessed with.
 I have recently been trying to share my experience @SoloBits that I think can bring value to other developers and the dev community.